tangshuang/componer/README.md

 **The order of packages loaded by webpack**

 In componer, if you use `require('some-module')` or `import 'some-module'` to include a external module, componer will use webpack to build all codes together.
 However, not all modules lay in node_modules directory, you can use bower_components packages and componouts as modules.
-The order to find module is `node_modules > bower_components > componouts`, so after you create a component in your componouts directory, you do NOT need to link it to modules dirctory.
+The order to find module is `bower_components > node_modules > componouts`, so after you create a component in your componouts directory, you do NOT need to link it to modules dirctory.
+But if there are three same package in bower_components, node_modules and componouts, which in bower_components will be used as default.
+However, you can use `componer link` to link a componout to bower_components to improve its priority.
+(We use a plugin which makes bower components higher then node modules.)

 But if you want to use `@import 'some-module';` in sass, you MUST link it to modules dirctory.
 Style files always can be used as bower packages.
 Just remember this.